chtitux/clict/README.md

 # Requirements
 You need to install JSON::XS and LWP::Agent Perl modules.
+On Debian, they can be found in `libwww-perl` and `libjson-xs-perl` packages.

 # Usage
 1. Create a `.credentials` file with the following content : `$login:$password`.
 For example : `test@example.net:h4ckM3`